ELISA Plate Reader – Microplate Reader or Assay Reader

 What is ELISA reader?

-• An ELISA reader is a device used to analyse the fluorescence, chemiluminescent, or chromogenic response of an ELISA in a 96-well plate.
+• An ELISA reader is a specialized device used to analyze the fluorescence, chemiluminescence, or chromogenic response in an ELISA assay conducted on a 96-well plate.
+It provides quantitative information about the magnitude of the response in each well, allowing for the simultaneous analysis of up to 96 different conditions.

 Purpose of an ELISA reader